Hi-Res Audio Player that has everything you've been craving

 As I've previously mentioned, Hi-Res files take up too much space.
 To solve this issue, VOX developers made a music cloud to store all your music library.

-LOOP is an unlimited music cloud storage that keeps your music so that you can access it anytime, anywhere.
-You no longer need to clean your Mac, use external HDDs or NAS devices to have some free space for music - LOOP can store everything.
+VOX Music Cloud StorageVOX Cloud (formerly LOOP Unlimited Music Cloud Storage) is an unlimited music cloud storage that keeps your music so that you can access it anytime, anywhere.
+You no longer need to clean your Mac, use external HDDs or NAS devices to have some free space for music – VOX Cloud can store everything.

 - It has no restriction regarding file size, format or bit rate.
-VOX uses cellular data to stream from LOOP, but no song undergoes conversion or compression.
+VOX uses cellular data to stream from VOX Cloud, but no song undergoes conversion or compression.
 You listen to what you've uploaded.
 SoundCloud, for instance, converts everything to MP3 128 kbps.

-- LOOP syncs your Mac and iPhone so whatever you have in LOOP is available on both devices.
+- VOX Cloud syncs your Mac and iPhone so whatever you have in Cloud is available on both devices.